multiOmicMechanismAwareML/CodeBase/README.md

 The R script machineLearning.R trains and applies all the feature selection and machine learning approaches, except for the deep neural networks.
 This script has been tested with R 3.4 and can be run by first putting the data in the same folder.

+Approx running time: 6 hours (this code will re-train)

 #### R dependencies

 The script machineLearning.R requires that the libraries listed at the top are installed to ensure it runs to completion.
 In particular, implementations of the machine learning methods used are in: